USS Wadleigh: 1951 – 1962

 She returned to the east coast soon thereafter to operate along the Atlantic seaboard and into the Caribbean through the fall of 1958 before deploying to the Mediterranean for a fourth time in June 1959.
 While homeward-bound to Newport in September of that year, she served as one of the chain of ships beneath the aerial route of president Dwight D. Eisenhower's return to the United States after his summit conferences in Europe.

 During the period in which the ship continued to be based out of Newport, she conducted ASW exercises and local operations through the end of the year and into 1960.
 On 19 March 1960, Wadleigh sped to the scene of a collision between Darby and a Swedish tanker off Cape Henry.
 Commander, Destroyer Squadron 20 (DesRon 20), embarked in Wadleigh, was on-scene commander and directed the successful effort to take Darby under tow.

 Returning to a schedule of local operations, Wadleigh conducted a midshipman's training cruise, ASW patrols, and exercises.
 During a deployment to European waters in the fall of 1960, she conducted NATO fall exercises in the North Sea and across the Arctic Circle.

 Deploying to the Mediterranean for the fifth time, Wadleigh transited the Suez Canal and participated in CENTO Exercise Midlink III, in which the naval forces of five nations participated.
 In November 1960, the ship returned to Mediterranean and western European waters, and took part in ASW Exercises "Hay-strike" and "Jetstream" with French Navy units before returning to Newport on 15 December 1960.

-She then conducted ASW exercises out of Mayport, Florida, and practiced recovery techniques for participation in Project Mercury, the first American manned spaceflight program.
+She then conducted ASW exercises out of Mayport, Florida, and practiced recovery techniques for participation in Project Mercury, the first American crewed spaceflight program.
 Attached to TG 140.8, Wadleigh was on station on 5 May 1961 when Comdr.
 Alan Shepard conducted his history-making flight.
 A second participation by Wadleigh in the Project Mercury program came in August of that year, but unfavorable weather "scrubbed" the launch, and the destroyer was detached to return to Newport.

 Late in the following fall, Wadleigh sailed for European waters once more and participated in Exercise Line Jug II—extensive ASW exercises with Royal Navy units.
 She topped this deployment with visits to ports in the British Isles like Londonderry and Southampton before returning to her home port on 22 February 1962.
 She conducted routine local operations until departing Newport on 22 June for Norfolk, Virginia.
 There, the ship was decommissioned and placed in reserve on 28 June 1962.